SiAWorkExperience/Contact-Form/README.md

 I encountered a challenge when testing the layout of the website when viewed using a mobile phone/with a smaller resolution, as some of the input boxes remained on the same row instead of being wrapped onto a new row.
 This resulted in text boxes being crammed into a small space, making them hard to read and access.
 To overcome this, I placed these elements in a flex box and used CSS to change the flex value from 50% to 100% when the window reached a certain width, causing the boxes to be placed on a new row to adapt to the size of the window.
 For mobile devices, a meta tag was added to properly format the content.

 ### What specific areas of your project would you like help with?
-How do you properly implement accessibility features, such as screen reader, into a web page to make sure that everything is easy to understand for all users?
+How do you properly implement accessibility features, such as screen reader, into a web page to make sure that everything is properly formatted and easy to understand for all users?

 ## Author